aaronBurns59/4th-year-emerging-technologies-project/README.md

 Check the version of python, open a cmd/terminal and enter
 - python --version

-make sure its al least version 3.7.
+make sure its at least version 3.7.

 If you have an older version of anaconda you can update it with
 - conda update --all

 ### Anaconda